Victoria Vetri

 Victoria Cecilia Vetri (born September 26, 1944; also known as Angela Dorian and Victoria Rathgeb) is an American model and actress.

 Early life and education

-Vetri was born in San Francisco, California, to Italian immigrant parents.
+Vetri was born in Los Angeles, California, to Italian immigrant parents.
 She attended Hollywood High School between 1959 and 1963 and later studied art at Los Angeles City College.
 She began acting and modeling in her teens.

 Career

 Television and film

 While Vetri was in high school director Robert Wise considered casting her as Maria in the 1961 film West Side Story, but the studio selected Natalie Wood.
 In her early career Vetri often was cast in ethnic roles on television "due to her Italian heritage", such as a Native American in Cheyenne and a Mexican in Wagon Train.
 She also landed ethnic roles in film, including a member of an ancient Maya civilization in the 1963 film Kings of the Sun and a Mexican in the 1967 film Chuka.

 Vetri appeared briefly in the 1968 film Rosemary's Baby, where she was credited as Angela Dorian.
 In one scene, Rosemary (Mia Farrow) remarks to Vetri's character, Terry Gionoffrio, that she resembles the actress Victoria Vetri.

 In January 1969, Vetri signed a multi-picture contract with Warner Bros.-Seven Arts and was given a starring role in When Dinosaurs Ruled the Earth.
 She refused to have her hair turned blonde from its natural auburn for the film.
 The story required a blonde, so Vetri demanded a wig instead.
 Columnist Hy Gardner nominated Vetri as "a new sex symbol on the Hollywood horizon" in 1971.

 In her 70s in 2018, Vetri reportedly claimed she planned to return to acting.